rajpalrohit04/geo-visibility-audit-tool/README.md

 ## A note on cost

 Each run makes a number of API calls: site research, query generation, the per-query checks across every active model, competitor extraction, and the final diagnosis.
-A full 30-query run across two models is usually a few cents to a couple of dollars depending on the models you pick.
+A full 30-query run across two models is usually a few cents to a couple of dollars, depending on the models you pick.
 The terminal output prints an estimated Anthropic cost at the end; other providers bill separately under their own usage.

-## License

-MIT